ibraheem-latif/IMS-Project/README.md

 ### Unit Tests

 Unit testing is a form of testing that involves testing smaller isolated portions of code that may be utilised logically by setting up conditions to use before testing.
-In this project, unit testing was employed for the getter/setter/toString methods of each class (customer, orders, items)
+In this√äproject, unit testing was employed for the getter/setter/toString methods of each class (customer, orders, items)
 ```
 @Test
 	public void testToString() {